JS: Function Parameters

 Number of Arguments Not Checked

-JavaScript doesn't check the number of arguments passed in a function call.
+for function defined by keyword function, JavaScript does not check the number of arguments passed in a function call.

 - If there are more arguments passed in a function call than declared parameters, they are ignored.